 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your lungs and the inside of your chest are each lined with a thin layer called pleura.
-The space between them (pleural space) is filled with fluid that allows them to slide smoothly along each other when you breathe, like oil in a machine.
-When one or both layers become swollen (inflamed), they rub painfully against each other instead.
+Fluid fills the space between them.
+This allows them to slide smoothly along each other when you breathe in and out, like oil in a machine.
+When your chest wall pleura is inflamed, it can hurt when your chest moves as you breathe.

 Anyone can get pleurisy, but you’re at a higher risk if you: